hari1119/Notes/windows_to_ubuntu.md

  - Go to search -> Type ( Features )
  - Click on the ( Turn windows fetures on or off )
- - We cn see the pop-up window
+ - We can see the pop-up window
  - Check ( Virtual Machine Platform ) and ( Window Subsystem for linux )
  - Once done click on the Ok button then restart the system.
 - Open ```CMD``` (  win + r ) command propt